uniwebcms/framework/README.md

 **Standard React workflow.** Use any packages, styles, or tools you prefer.
 The Framework scaffolds a normal React project — no vendor lock-in.

-**Optional schemas unlock powerful features.** Add component schemas for your user-facing components:
+**Component schemas define the contract.** Every exposed component requires a schema file—at minimum, defining the component's name.
+Rich schemas that specify parameters, options, and validation unlock powerful features:

+- Content teams can configure components through frontmatter options
-- The local build process uses the component schemas to validate frontmatter options
+- The build process validates frontmatter against your schema
-- The Uniweb App uses a Foundation's schema to integrate its exposed components as native building blocks in its visual editor
+- The Uniweb App integrates your components as native building blocks in its visual editor
+- Your Foundation's complete interface is defined by all component schemas plus Foundation-level settings

+Start with minimal schemas during development.
+Add parameters and options as your components mature.
+The schema defines what content teams can achieve with each component—from hardcoded sections (minimal schema) to fully configurable building blocks (rich schema).

 ### The Power of Specialization